Florida’s Implied Consent Warning

 Additional Resources

-Florida Implied Consent Warning – Visit the website of the National Highway Traffic Safety Administration.
+Florida Implied Consent Warning – Visit the National Highway Traffic Safety Administration website.
 NHTSA was created by the Highway Safety Act of 1970 to carry out safety programs previously administered by the National Highway Safety Bureau.
-On the NHTSA website, you will find APPENDIX E which provides a form for reading Florida’s Implied Consent Warning after a DUI arrest.
+APPENDIX E on the NHTSA website provides a form for reading Florida’s Implied Consent Warning after a DUI arrest.

 Florida Statute Section 316.1932 – Read the statutory language for “Tests for alcohol, chemical substances, or controlled substances; implied consent; refusal.”